cjoster/certtools/workshop/CH05-keys-hard-way/README.md

 Start by getting a list of curves your implementation of openssl supports.

 ### NOTE:
-On MacOS and other BDS variants, this will be MUCH larger than available curves on Linux.
+On MacOS and other BSD variants, this will be MUCH larger than available curves on Linux.

 ```bash